 More About Negligent Security

-Negligent security cases are ones in which a business owner knows that their location is prone to criminal activity but fails to take adequate security measures to protect business invitees (such as customers) or to warn them of the potential hazard.
+Negligent security cases are ones in which a business owner knows that their location is prone to criminal activity but fails to take adequate security measures to protect business invitees (such as customers) or to warn them of the potential danger from criminal activity.

 These cases are often tragic, resulting in serious injuries (like gunshot wounds) and even death.

 An employee of the fast-food restaurant is shot and killed during an armed robbery.
-Her estate (our client) brings a claim for wrongful death against the strip mall owner and the fast-food restaurant for failing to take adequate security measures and to warn her of the risk of criminal activity.
+The employee’s estate then files a wrongful death lawsuit against the strip mall owner and the fast-food restaurant for failing to take adequate security measures and to warn them of the risk of criminal activity.